ITU-DASYALab/IoT_course/exercises/IoT2025_exercise_04_wifi&mqtt.md

 ### The task

-For this exercise, we are going to utilize the temperature/CO2-sensor we hooked up to our board to send the temperature of the board to a MQTT broker.
+For this exercise, first we are going to send test messages and then a sensor reading (e.g. temperature) to a MQTT broker.
 MQTT is a protocol for message communication in between machines, where bandwidth often is restricted.
+It is not super low bandwidth though!
+Typically you find it in the data backend rather than in edge devices/nodes.
+Why not in the nodes?
+Discuss!

 A good source for more information about MQTT and MQTT brokers can be found [here](https://aws.amazon.com/what-is/mqtt/).